TEDxCornell/temp-site/design-plan/design-journey.md

    - Sharp contrast between the images and the white background
    - More formal and sophisticated font

-8. What are your three favorite competitors or similar organizations' websites?
+8. What are your favorite competitors or similar organizations' websites?
 Why?

-   - The official website TEDx
+   - The official website TEDx: neat; efficient representation of information, look professional
-   - Cornell Blockchain
+   - Cornell Blockchain: background black and white, look professional

 9. Besides the content of the existing site, what else do you want to add?
 Will you provide it to us?